 - Tier 1 capital consists of Ordinary Share Capital and Reconciliation reserve. - Tier 2 capital consists of ancillary own funds and basic Tier 2.
 Ancillary own funds consist of items other than basic own funds which can be called up to absorb losses.
-Ancillary own fund items require the prior approval of the supervisory authority. a.s.r. life has no ancillary own fund items. - Tier 3 consists of Deferred tax assets. a.s.r. life has Tier 3 own fund items amounting to € 54 million at year-end 2021 (2020: nil).
+Ancillary own fund items require the prior approval of the supervisory authority. a.s.r. life has no ancillary own fund items. - Tier 3 consists of Deferred tax assets. a.s.r. life has Tier 3 own fund items amounting to € 353 million at year-end 2022 (2021: 54 million).